 4. Scheduled Cooperative banks of India

-Like the other banks, these banks are also regulated and controlled by the RBI and come under the Banking Regulations Act, 1949.
-These banks provide loans to small businesses in both urban and rural areas.
+Similar to other banks, these banks are subject to regulation and oversight by the RBI, operating under the purview of the Banking Regulations Act of 1949.
+They offer financial assistance to small enterprises in urban and rural regions.

 There are two types of cooperative banks:

-Here is the list of State Co-operative Banks:
+Here is the list of State Co-operative scheduled banks in India:

 - The Andhra Pradesh State Co-operative Bank Ltd.